mponce0/covid19.analytics/README.md

 #### Using your own data and/or importing new data sets
-If you have data structured in a data.frame organized as described above, then most of the functions provided by the "covid19.analytics" package for analyzing *TimeSerie*s data will work with your data.
+If you have data structured in a data.frame organized as described above, then most of the functions provided by the "covid19.analytics" package for analyzing *TimeSeries* data will work with your data.
 In this way it is possible to add new data sets to the ones that can be loaded using the repositories predefined in this package and extend the analysis capabilities to these new datasets.

 Be sure also to check the compatibility of these datasets using the `Data Integrity and Consistency Checks` functions described in the following section.

 ### Data Integrity and Consistency Checks
-Due to the ongoing and rapid changing situation with the CoViD-19 pandemic, sometimes the reported data has been detected to change its internal format or even show some "anomalies" or "incosistencies" (see https://github.com/CSSEGISandData/COVID-19/issues/).
+Due to the ongoing and rapid changing situation with the CoViD-19 pandemic, sometimes the reported data has been detected to change its internal format or even show some "anomalies" or "inconsistencies" (see https://github.com/CSSEGISandData/COVID-19/issues/).

-For instance, in some cumulative quantities reported in time series datasets, it has been observed that these quantities instead of continuosly increase sometimes they decrease their values which is something that should not happen, (see for instance, https://github.com/CSSEGISandData/COVID-19/issues/2165).
+For instance, in some cumulative quantities reported in time series datasets, it has been observed that these quantities instead of continuously increase sometimes they decrease their values which is something that should not happen, (see for instance, https://github.com/CSSEGISandData/COVID-19/issues/2165).
 We refer to this as inconsistency of **"type II"**.

 Some negative values have been reported as well in the data, which also is not possible or valid; we call this inconsistency of **"type I"**.